The Maiden Rock Climbing

 The Shadow Canyon trail connects to the Mesa Trail at an old water trough.
 The water trough is on the east side of the trail at a bend in the trail and is obvious.
 Turn left on the Shadow Canyon trail and walk up this for a couple minutes (don't go too far).
 Begin looking to the right through the trees.
 When hiking up the Shadow Canyon trail briefly, there is a cairn at the point where one should begin thinking about leaving the trail to the right.
 This cairn will get one to the south face of the Maiden.
 Interestingly, it won't get one there via the easiest route.
 A better trail exists just a bit further up Shadow Canyon than the first cairn.
 When talus is visible, follow a faint path through the woods (watch for poison ivy) to the talus.
 You should be near an old, shallow quarry pit.
 A wall will be visible up the unstable talus slope, which marks an old stretch of access road for the quarry.
 The talus is bordered on the right by a strip of trees.
 There is a faint path up through the strip of trees - follow that, or scramble directly to the road.
 The road goes through the strip of trees - at this point head up a path that follows the strip of trees.
 Eventually, this steep path will deposit you at the base of the East Ridge.
 Allow a couple hours for the approach and plan on maybe getting lost the first time.

-To descend from the summit, make a double rope rappel from slings down over the West Overhang .
+To descend from the summit, make a double rope rappel (or likely a 70m rope) from bolts with chains (previously slings) down over the West Overhang .
 This will deposit you at the Crow's Nest.
 From there, either reverse the first half of the North Face route, or do another double rope rappel from the bolt down the south face.

 Classic Climbing Routes at The Maiden